Museum Objects

 https://filsonhistoricalimages.files.wordpress.com/2022/12/1956_7_2.jpg

 Flax paddles were used for scutching, part of the process for 'dressing' flax, or getting it prepped for spinning.
-Flax is one of the oldest…
+The paddles separated the hard…

 1964_5.JPG